 Our instructional staff consists of currently sworn law enforcement officers.
 Our U.S. Chief Instructor, Darren Levine, is a Deputy District Attorney for Los Angeles County.
 He lectures frequently on use-of-force issues.

 We provide Instructor Certification Courses, Seminars (end-user training), Private Courses and Customized Courses to meet your needs.
-We have mobile training teams that travel to provide training and currently support over 2000 Military and Law Enforcement Instructors around the world.
+We have mobile training teams that travel to provide training and currently support over 2000 Military, Law Enforcement, Corrections and Security Instructors around the world.

-The Krav Maga for law enforcement training curriculum has been divided into different areas:
+The law enforcement training curriculum has been divided into different areas:

 - Combatives (use of personal weapons)

 - Weapon Retention (in the holster, out of the holster, standing and on the ground)